BlastBrothers/agon-mega-io/README.md

 | Mouse VCC          | Pin 2                |           |            | +5V           |
 | Mouse GND          | Pin 3**              |           |            | GND           |

-*For the AL2.
-The original Agon Light, the Console8, and the Agon Origins use a different pin arrangement, but all of the same pins are present.
+*For the AL2 and Agon Origins.
+The original Agon Light lacks 5V, and the Console8 uses a completely different pin arrangement.

 **Pins 5 and 33 can also be used as ground.